 Equally, any donations towards this project are gratefully received.

-Donate to this projectThe East Somerset Railway is developing a Victorian and Edwardian train in the coming years and three coaches are currently undergoing restoration, the first of these has been on site since 2020.
+Donate to this projectThe East Somerset Railway is developing a Victorian and Edwardian train in the coming years and four coaches are currently undergoing restoration, the first of these has been on site since 2020.

 This coach is a combination of a Midland Railway coach body and a separately acquired Midland Railway 6 wheel chassis.
 The coach body, No. 255 was built in 1890 as one of 120 identical 3rd class, 5 compartment, 6-wheel coaches built that year.
 The chassis, No. 1753 is of a similar vintage and is identical to one that would have been under No. 255.